 Who should close OKRs

 The OKR should be closed by the person who is end-responsible for that OKR.
-At Perdoo, we call this person the (OKR) lead.
+At Perdoo, we call this person the (Objective) lead.

 How best to close OKRs